 "It's a little broad," Hennepin County Attorney Mike Freeman opined.
 "I think we can do a better job of structuring that, and we're willing to do that."

-On the other hand, Eaton contends that the priority should be on saving lives than on locking up survivors.
+On the other hand, Eaton contends that the priority should be on saving lives rather than on locking up survivors.

 "I want a life saved," she said.
 "It didn't do a thing for me when they locked up the drug dealer.
 It meant nothing to me.
 My daughter was gone."